 Reporting Responsibilities of CA L/ concerning the financial statements of Bro Traders LLP is as follows:

 The auditor should mention

-- (i) Whether the records of the firm appear to be correct & reliable. - (ii) Whether he was able to obtain all information & explanation necessary for his work. - (iii) Whether any restriction was imposed upon him.
+- (a) Whether the records of the firm appear to be correct & reliable. - (b) Whether he was able to obtain all information & explanation necessary for his work. - (c) Whether any restriction was imposed upon him.